Zhefan-Xu/CERLAB-UAV-Hardware/README.md

 # Unsolved Problems:
+- Warning: sdk version does not match.
+- USB cable warning: 2.0 and 3.0
 - Camera boot problem: might be related to power?
 - DJI manifold freezes after running octomap and replug in T265.
 - Latency in WIFI transmission.
 Sometimes automatically disconnected.